International Studies Major

 - Majors must take INTL 100 - Introduction to International Studies: The Making of the Modern World, INTL 200 - Themes and Approaches in International Studies, and INTL 201 - Major Proposal for International Studies by the end of the sophomore year.

-- In the INTL 201 - Major Proposal for International Studies course students will propose four courses they will use as their "concentration courses" to fulfill their specific concentration area within International Studies.
-Up to three courses from their OCS program may count towards their concentration.
+- In the INTL 201 - Major Proposal for International Studies course students will propose four elective courses that relate to the student's thematic/regional focus within International Studies.
+Up to three courses from their OCS program may count towards their major.

 - The language requirement can be fulfilled in a number of ways, and students should consult with the INTL Director or another INTL faculty advisor.
 Students may include in their off-campus study a language particular to that program and one that is not taught at Denison.
 Students who enter Denison as multilingual students may have already fulfilled the INTL language requirement.